sicz/terraform-azure/README.md

 # Terraform modules for Azure

+*WARNING: This is a work in progress.
+These modules require (not yet released) Terraform 0.12.
+For the moment, these modules remains EXPERIMENTAL.*

+## Terraform modules

 * [resource-group](resource-group/README.md) - Create an Azure Resource Group.
 Preserves
   the location and unattended tags of an existing resource group.
 * [resource-group/lookup](resource-group/lookup/README.md) - Look up the location and tags of the existing